 2011-12: In his second season in the Elitserien, Dahlbeck was one of six players to appear in all 55 games for Linkoping.
 He scored 2 goals with 2 assists and was plus-three with 20 penalty minutes; averaging 18:28 minutes of ice time.
 Linkoping failed to reach the playoffs, finishing 10th in the 12-team league.

-A reliable defensive-defenseman, Dahlbeck is a smooth skater with excellent hockey sense.
-Though he does not produce many points, he is dependable with his breakout passes and a steady player in all three zones.
+A reliable defender, Dahlbeck is a smooth skater with excellent hockey sense.
+Perceived primarily as a defensive defenseman when he came over from Sweden, he is dependable with his breakout passes and provided supplementary offense in his second AHL season.
+Dahlbeck is a steady player in all three zones.
 He defends well with his positioning and a long reach, and is not afraid to go down to block a shot or engage in the physical game.

 Dahlbeck was dealt along with a first round pick by the Chicago Blackhawks to the Arizona Coyotes in exchange for Antoine Vermette.